Loading organizations...

 Key people at CouponTrade.

-CouponTrade was founded by George Bousis (Founder).
+CouponTrade was founded in 2010 by George Bousis (Founder).

 Key people at CouponTrade.

-CouponTrade was founded by George Bousis (Founder).
+CouponTrade was founded in 2010 by George Bousis (Founder).

 CouponTrade is an online platform that operates as a marketplace for buying and selling gift cards, daily deals, and coupons, alongside serving as a database of hand-selected electronic and physical coupons redeemable at major retailers.[2][3][4][6]
 It targets bargain-conscious consumers seeking discounts on everyday purchases, solving the problem of unused gift cards and hard-to-find deals by enabling sellers to offload value and buyers to save money, much like StubHub for tickets.[4][7]
 With roots in Chicago, the company generated $5.4 million in revenue as a small consumer goods and manufacturing entity with 2-10 employees, focusing on guaranteed, vetted promotions.[1][3]